ctford/klangmeister/README.md

 A musical scratchpad.

-Unfortunately, the TravisCI build is failing, though not reliably.

 [![Build Status](https://travis-ci.org/ctford/klangmeister.png)](https://travis-ci.org/ctford/klangmeister)

+The TravisCI build has recently intermittently failed for what appears to be resource exhaustion e.g. memory. :-(

 Playing
 -------